ICI3D/MMED/logistics/index.md

 subtitle: Logistical information
 ---

-Final details for logistics will be updated in May 2026.
+{: .shadow} Final details for logistics will be updated in May 2026.
 For previous year's guidance -- which will likely be similar but not the same as this years -- see below.

 ## Arrival